Disability group code N[N]

 |Metadata item type:||Value Domain|

-A code set representing impairments of body structure or function, limitations in activities, or restrictions in participation that are responsible for disability.
+A code set representing the impairment of body structure or function, limitation in activity, or restriction in participation that are responsible for disability.

 Collection and usage attributes